 For there is another aspect to consider: ethics is a thing apart from humanity, and without heart, any code of ethics is meaningless, a dry wind whispering across a barren plain.
 We who play these games are real people; we are flesh and blood, soul and wit and heart.
 If we triumph in a game, we are rightly pleased with ourselves in real life; if we fail, we are downhearted — though not too much, as there are ten losers to each winner.
 And if we betray — if we lie, cheat, kill and steal — then does not the real person, the man behind the screen, does that man not bear the real burden for his virtual acts?
 And are our opponents not wounded by the breach of their faith?

 For that is, after all, the ultimate truth: that on the other side of the computer screen are ten other living breathing thinking feeling human beings, each one living a life that is (approximately) as rich as our own.
 I myself would not care to be a person that is unworthy of trust; I would not want to be the sort of man who would casually betray another for some mere fleeting advantage.
-But neither would I want to be the man who failed in his duty to his other players, that one duty which is our chief obligation: We must play to win.
+But neither would I want to be the man who failed in his duty to his other players, that one duty which is our chief obligation: We must play to the best of our abilities, which means at the least that we must aim to win.
 And sometimes, in order to meet this obligation, we must act in a fashion that, personally, we might find distasteful or even odious.

 This is not an easy thing to consider; in point of fact, it is counted by some philosophers as the major paradox of human existence (simplified a bit).
 All we can do here is consider the two conflicting truths: We must each be the person that we want to be; and, We must play to win.
 It is incumbent on each of us to weigh our options, judge them fully and then act – confidently, deliberately, perhaps even ruthlessly, but always in the full knowledge of our actions.
 To do otherwise is make ourselves unworthy of the power of choice, and that power is the crux of intelligence and the apogee of free will.